JulianOzelRose/TRR-SaveMaster/README.md

 ## 🖥️ Editing Savegames from Other Platforms
 By default, this savegame editor assumes PC format of savegames.
 To change the savegame platform, click "Settings" -> "Platform", then select your savegame platform.

-Current supported platforms for Tomb Raider I-III Patch 5 are PC, PS4, iOS and Android.
-Nintendo Switch savegames are not yet supported for Tomb Raider I-III Patch 5 savegames.
+Current supported platforms for Tomb Raider I-III Patch 5 are PC, PS4, Nintendo Switch, iOS and Android.
 All platforms are supported for Tomb Raider IV-VI.

 Console format (PS4/NS) savegames must be decrypted first.
 You can find more information on how to do that [here](https://github.com/JulianOzelRose/TombExtract/issues/1#issuecomment-1978837071).
 For mobile format (Android/iOS), accessing the savegame file requires a rooted device.
 Rooting your device may void your warranty and can introduce security risks, so it is generally not recommended.
 However, editing mobile savegames is still possible if your device is rooted.